Limecube provide a blog with all the features available to any other page within the page editor.

 The exception being that blog posts can only reside under a Blog Summary page, and automatically insert date and author to the post.

-A featured blog post is a blog post that that pushes to the top of your blog summary page and feeds.
+A featured blog post is a blog post that pushes to the top of your blog summary page and feeds.
 Even when you add more recent posts, the featured post will always be first.

 This help video below shows a featured blog post, and how to set it.